1. Go in 3DsizeMe settings, scroll down to the bottom of the menu and click on Export.

 5. Copy the export.zip file out of the iTunes window, in the folder of your choice, on the desktop for example.
 (For the newest version of iTunes, there is a button at the bottom of the screen for saving).

-1. Plug the iPad to the computer where you saved your 3DsizeMe data with iTunes.
+1. Plug the device to the computer where you saved your 3DsizeMe data with iTunes.

 2. Open iTunes.